 Lastly, the stone’s color greatly affect its value.
 Diamonds, come in a spectrum of shades, and some are much more unusual than others.

 It is important to recognize that each stone is like a snowflake, completely rare and special.
 These four factors can be in any combination to affect the cost of your engagement ring stone.

 (A moissanite and diamond swirl custom engagement ring, The Paige).

 How Much To Spend on an Engagement Ring

 The preferences and budgets of each couple are totally personal and different.
 Our studio’s main priority is bringing your dream engagement ring to life while never sacrificing quality.
-The average engagement ring we create with clients at Abby Sparks Jewelry is around $15,000.
+The average engagement ring we create with clients at Abby Sparks Jewelry can range from $6,000 – $15,000.
 No matter what your biggest concern is, ethics, design, rarity, etc. we can consult with you on how to create the ring YOU want within a budget YOU control.